skip to Main Content

 (to be recognized collaboratively with Michael Green)

 Narcisse’s formal education began at the age of six at the St. Mary Residential School until the age of 17.
-He received his post secondary education at the University of Lethbridge and as a visiting student at the University of Alberta.
+In 1973, he won the prestigious Tom Longboat Award for young Alberta athletes.
+Narcisse received his post-secondary education at the University of Lethbridge and as a visiting student at the University of Alberta.

 His impressive work history began right after high school as Supervisor at St. Mary’s Residential School.
-Then his work began at the National level with the Assembly of First Nations, the World Council of Indigenous People.
+Then his work began at the National level with the Assembly of First Nations, the World Council of Indigenous People with Marie Small Face-Marule and George Manual.
 Later choosing to work closer to home, Narcisse became the Treaty 7 Vice-President of the Indian Association of Alberta.
 He served as a member on the Blood Tribe Chief and Council for 10 and one half years.
 He was the former director of Kainai Studies at the Red Crow Community College where he is recognized as an Eminent Scholar and where he was employed as a researcher and instructor.

-He was also very involved in museum visits to the United Kingdom, including the British Museum, London, Pitt Rivers in Oxford, Museum of Archaeology and Anthropology in Cambridge, and the Royal Albert Memorial Museum in Exeter, England, to do an inventory of the Blackfoot collection that is in storage in these museums for potential repatriation.
+Narcisse was a tremendous source of traditional knowledge and cultural heritage.
+Narcisse was a big influence in the development of the current Repatriation Act in the province of Alberta.
+This also resulted in his involvement from 1990-2014 with repatriation of many of the Blood Tribe’s ceremonial artifacts and ceremonial bundles from museums in Canada and the United States.
+He was also very involved in museum visits to the United Kingdom, including the British Museum, London, Pitt Rivers in Oxford, Museum of Archaeology and Anthropology in Cambridge, and the Royal Albert Memorial Museum in Exeter, England, to do an inventory of the Blackfoot collection that is in storage in these museums.
 In visiting these places he was also a guest lecturer at Pitt Rivers, University of Aberdeen in Scotland and Exeter, England.

 Back To Top